Alfredooe/lyra/README.md

 Deploying Minecraft server instances via Docker, with control through a Discord bot.
 Lets users pay only for what they use by uploading/downloading servers to and from a private Backblaze B2 bucket when stopped and started.
 MySQL database to store user data not included.

+# A word abount the license

+Lyra uses the GPL 3.0 license.
+This means that any components that use Lyra source code must use the same open-source GPL 3.0 license themselves.
+If you would like to use the Lyra source code for commercial use please email **mail at superstomp.io**

+---

 # Code snippets

 List containers command